fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/disqualified.md

 Beyond all that, I like the GNOME experience and Ubuntu provides it with a good mix of stability and modern hardware support with the Linux HWE Kernel.

 ## Pop!_OS
+?>**Note:** My intended [Tie Breaker Round](/software/linux/distro-hopping-2025/tie-breaker.md) is taking longer than expected due to external issues taking up my time and energy, so I am planning to rework it and include Pop!_OS once they have their first full Cosmic release.

 I was actually planning to try out Pop!_OS, but that was based on System 76's plan to have two full releases of their new Cosmic desktop in 2025.
 Unfortunately, at the time of writing (early September 2025) they are rather late on that plan and still in alpha testing.

 I'd rather not form any opinions of Pop!_OS based on a desktop environment that's going away (hopefully soon).
 I am really interested in what Cosmic is going to be, so I will likely try it out once it's had a release or two.
 Unfortunately, that just wont be a part of this round of distro hopping.